Hi, you are logged in as , if you are not , please click here

 We would like to advise that you will need to have the appropriate technology and suitable internet connection in place, as we will be making use of online materials.
 At Southampton, we use a virtual learning environment (VLE) called Blackboard which is used to deliver learning materials and real-time online teaching for our students.

-This course will take place on Wednesday evenings from 7pm to 9pm starting on 30 April 2025 and finishing on 04 June 2025.
+This 6-week course will take place online on Tuesday evenings from 18:30 to 20:30 starting on 14 October 2025 and finishing on 18 November 2025.

 Please see our price list below: